Booking Flights …

 Airport tips …

-I like to be through the front door of the airport 2 hours before a flight.
+I like to be through the front door of the airport at least 2 hours before an important flight.
 I focus and do not rest until I am through security.
-Then I kick back, at or within eyeshot of my gate and trust my fate to the often capable hands of the airline industry.
+Then I kick back, at or within eyeshot of my gate (or in a lounge if it’s a long wait) and trust my fate to the often capable hands of the airline industry.
 Different airports have different days they are busy.
-Mondays and Fridays are often busy.
+Business people load up the planes Mondays and Fridays.
 Weather and holidays can slow things down too.
 I try to travel carry-on only but most people check luggage.
-Check with your airline, but 40 pounds is often the maximum per bag.
-You can order a cheap bag scale from Amazon etc. Another trick is gate checking to save luggage fee – if your second bag is also carry-on size, ask to check bag when you arrive at the gate.
+Check with your airline on size requirements for checked and carry-on.
+And 40 pounds is often the maximum weight per bag.
+You can order a cheap bag scale online.
+Another trick is gate checking to save luggage fee.
+If your second bag is also carry-on size and fits through security, bring it to the gate and gate check it for free.
+Ask where to pick it up on the other side.
+Sometimes on the jet bridge on your way out but sometimes -in baggage claim but sometimes

 I prefer to travel carry-on only.
-Usually, I can print my ticket at a kiosk at my airline and avoid waiting in line.
-My bag is a rolling duffle the size that fits into all overhead bins on the planes.
-The duffle design smashes down and fits best under bunks on boats.
+Usually, I can print my ticket at a kiosk upon entering the airport and avoid waiting in line.
+My bag is a rolling duffel the size that fits into all overhead bins on the planes.
+The duffel design smashes down and fits best under bunks on boats.

 Security (TSA): Most know the drill.
-Laptops, liquids, shoes, jackets, metal jewelry and contents of pockets in the bins.
+Laptops, liquids, shoes, jackets, metal jewelry, drone batteries and contents of pockets in the bins.
+Consider this list when getting dressed for flights; slip on shoes, beltless pants, less/no jewelry.
+Pack liquids in checked bag when you can.
+Pack security pull out items on top of carry-on.
 Liquids in 3.4 ounce bottles and you can take as many as fit in one quart ziplock (get freezer style, sturdy).
 I have never been questioned with up to 5oz bottles as long as they are in their quart size ziplock in the bin.
-If I have time, I refuse the full body radiation ‘scan’.
-The radiation is minimal but cumulative.
-Health is important.
-They pat you down instead.
+I have a clear waterproof satchel that all my electronics (vhfs etc.) go in.
+It pulls out easy and security doesn’t have to open it to see items.

 I bring my empty water bottle and fill it on the happy side of security.
 You can buy duty free booze etc (a quart/liter or two is usually allowed to bring into a country, check regs).
 I wouldn’t buy until before your final flight.

 Other security tips: Click here for TSA Website for banned items and stuff you must put in checked baggage.
-Basically, larger liquids, sprays and sharp stuff.
+Basically, larger liquids, sprays, fire and sharp stuff.

-Carry on bag size: 22 x 14 x 9 inches is industry standard.
+At this writing, carry on bag size: 22 x 14 x 9 inches is industry standard.
 Mine’s 23 and barely fits sometimes.
 JetBlue and others offer 24″.
 22″ x 9″.
-But Jetblue might confiscate your tiny folding bike for no reason (I loved that bike) on certain flight legs.
+But Jetblue might confiscate your checked tiny folding bike without warning (I loved that bike, I was able to get it to my taxi driver).
 The length and height numbers are important.
-The 14″ width measurement is not fixed by the dimensions of the overhead bin so there is some leeway there.
-Not enjoying the new fees for checked baggage?
-I’m a fan of duffles with wheels.
-After mowing through a series of cheap bags, I found the perfect carryon for me, the rack aspect maybe overboard for you.
-The bag is removable from the rack so you can use it as a dockcart, $230 … Click Here.
+The 14″ width measurement is not fixed by the dimensions of the overhead bin so you may have some leeway there.
+I’m a fan of duffles with wheels for boat trips.
+They don’t seem to make the ultimate carry on anymore, my Kelty Ascender 22.
+Extendable and when you remove the bag, the frame makes a great dockcart.

 Travel Offsetting …